elisendaortiz/elisendaortiz/README.md

 Aside from being a nerd, I'm an avid traveler and aventure sports enthusiast.

-See my [personal website](https://elisendaortiz.github.io/) for a full academic bio.
+You can visit my [personal website](https://elisendaortiz.github.io/) for a full academic bio.